Maniwar/time_tracker/privacy_policy.md

 ## Third-Party Access
 We do not sell, transfer, or share your data with any third parties.
+If you generate an AI report directly via an API, you are choosing to share your data with that AI provider.
+Please check their respective privacy policy before you do that.

 ## Data Security
 Data is stored locally in your browser and protected by Chrome's security mechanisms.